 Activated charcoal is a type of treated carbon.
 The ingredients that form activated charcoal include olive pits, coconut shells, coal, and other materials.
-When the ingredients are combined and heat is applied, the charcoal is activated.
+When the ingredients are combined, and heat is applied, the charcoal is activated.
 The result is a porous surface that absorbs other substances, like oil or dirt.
 Once the activated charcoal absorbs the unwanted particles, it’s washed away, taking the dirt and other elements with it.

 Charcoal toothpaste is designed to bind to your teeth, absorbing unwanted particles like tartar, stains, and bacteria.
 Theoretically, when you rinse your mouth, the result should be whiter teeth.
-While there are many who claim the benefit of teeth whitening from charcoal toothpaste, research shows we actually know very little about the effects of the ingredient.
+While many claim the benefit of teeth whitening from charcoal toothpaste, research shows we actually know very little about the effects of the ingredient.